entando/entando-docs/vuepress/docs/next/docs/getting-started/multitenancy.md

 - Separate databases (or schemas) and filesystems physically isolate each tenant's data
 - Different security domains (users, keys) hosted on different Keycloak realms ensures that each tenant's activity is independent
 - Each multitenant configuration relies on a single Kubernetes namespace, Entando App Engine, and Entando App Builder
-- The App Builder UX of the primary tenant is indistinguishable from that of a standalone Entando installation
+- The App Builder UI of the primary tenant is indistinguishable from that of a standalone Entando installation
-- The Local Hub is currently available to the primary tenant only, which prohibits secondary tenants from managing bundles
-- Aside from use of the Local Hub, the App Builder UX of a secondary tenant is indistinguishable from that of a standalone Entando installation
+- Aside from the hidden "Hub" and "EPC" menu items, the App Builder UI of a secondary tenant is indistinguishable from that of a standalone Entando installation

 ## Next Steps